-Our Adviser is led by a management team which has extensive experience purchasing real estate and originating mortgage loans.
+Our Adviser is led by a management team with extensive experience purchasing real estate and originating mortgage loans.
 Our Adviser is controlled by Mr. David Gladstone, our chairman and chief executive officer.
 Mr. Gladstone is also the chairman and chief executive officer of our Adviser.
-Terry Lee Brubaker, our vice chairman, chief operating officer and a director, is a member of the Board of Directors of our Adviser as well as its vice chairman and chief operating officer.
-Gladstone Administration, LLC, or our Administrator, employs our chief financial officer and treasurer, chief compliance officer, internal counsel and their respective staffs.
+Terry Lee Brubaker, our vice chairman and chief operating officer of our Adviser.
+Gladstone Administration, LLC, or our Administrator, employs our chief financial officer and treasurer, chief compliance officer, internal counsel and secretary and their respective staffs.
+Mr. Gladstone is also the chairman and chief executive officer of our Administrator.
+Terry Lee Brubaker is also the vice chairman and chief operating officer of our Administrator.

-Our Adviser and Administrator also provide investment advisory and administrative services, respectively, to our affiliates, including, but not limited to, Gladstone Capital Corporation and Gladstone Investment Corporation, both publicly-traded business development companies, as well as Gladstone Land Corporation, a publicly traded real estate company.
-With the exception of Danielle Jones, our chief financial officer and treasurer, and Robert Cutlip, our president, all of our executive officers serve as either directors or executive officers, or both, of Gladstone Capital Corporation and Gladstone Investment Corporation.
-In addition, with the exception of our president, all of our officers and eight of our nine directors are also officers and directors of Gladstone Land.
-In the future, our Adviser may provide investment advisory services to other funds, both public and private.
+Our Adviser and Administrator also provide investment advisory and administrative services, respectively, to certain of our affiliates, including, but not limited to, Gladstone Capital Corporation and Gladstone Investment Corporation, both publicly-traded business development companies, as well as Gladstone Land Corporation, a publicly-traded, agricultural real estate company.
+With the exception of Ms. Danielle Jones, our chief financial officer and treasurer, and Mr. Robert Cutlip, our president, all of our executive officers and all of our directors serve as either directors or executive officers, or both, of Gladstone Capital Corporation and Gladstone Investment Corporation.
+In addition, with the exception of our president, all of our executive officers, or both, of Gladstone Land Corporation.
+In the future, our Adviser may provide investment advisory services to other companies, both public and private.